Aladar Forrói: Career

 He was styled as steward of the queenly court of Isabella of Sicily, the queen consort of Ladislaus IV in 1274.
 During that time, Forrói filed a lawsuit against Geanus (or Gyanus), a canon of Székesfehérvár and other local landowners over a disputed land laid between Szentgyörgy and Apáti in Zala County before the judicial court of Judge royal Nicholas Gutkeled.
 Forrói successfully proved that he had previously received the land as a royal grant.
 Still in that year, he was replaced as steward by Herrand Héder.
+In early 1275, Ladislaus IV sent Forrói to the court of Rudolf I of Germany in order to propose a marriage between the king's younger brother, Andrew, Duke of Slavonia and a relative of Rudolf.
+The document describes Forrói as the king's "loyal confidant, own familiaris and special envoy".
 In February 1275, Ladislaus IV exempted the villages of Forró, Devecser, Fancsal and Fáj from the supremacy of the ispán of Abaúj County and placed them directly under the jurisdiction of the royal court of justice due to permanent bias.
 Forrói was referred to as ispán of Nógrád County by a single document in 1277.
 Beside that he again served as steward for Queen Isabella from 1277 to 1279.
-In the latter year, he was embroiled into conflict with the local nobles of Kécs, the gens (clan) Apc.
+As part of a six-member delegation, he represented Ladislaus IV in Vienna in July 1277, when the king entered into an alliance with Rudolf against Ottokar II.
+In 1279, Forrói was embroiled into conflict with the local nobles of Kécs, the gens (clan) Apc.
 On this occasion, one of them Mikó was killed.
 Forrói compensated his brothers with forty marks and handed over the estate Fáj to them as a blood price until the amount is paid.